 - Borderline low Luteinizing Hormone (LH) results

-Luteinizing Hormone levels in the 1.0 – some things can cause 3.0 range.
-Like, reduce temporarily imbalance hormones: such as overtraining, endurance.
+Luteinizing Hormone levels in the 1.0 – some things can cause the 3.0 range, like temporarily reducing imbalanced hormones: such as overtraining and endurance.
 They are significantly under or overweight Alcohol consumption spikes in insulin medications or other drugs.
-High-stress Chronic conditions: that can cause hormone imbalance: such as diabetes, insulin resistance, various auto-immune disorders and can create borderline or low levels of Luteinizing Hormone (LH).
+High-stress Chronic conditions: that can cause hormone imbalance: such as diabetes, insulin resistance, and various autoimmune disorders, and can create borderline or low levels of Luteinizing Hormone (LH).